Asad006/Merouani-cop3330-assignment4part2/readme.md

-## Help section for the Item List application
+## Help section for the Item List Application
 This application is intended to help the user to manage a list of items that contains a description, due date, and status.
-The following section helps the user to get familiar with the functionality of the application.
+The following sections helps the user to get familiar with the functionality of the application.

 #### Open file
 Tto open a file click on the file located in the menuBar at the top of the application.Another menu will pop up,